Brera Astronomical Observatory: The Museum

 The Observatory Museum's collection features astronomical instruments used by the Brera astronomers over the years, from the early days of the Observatory to the 1970s.
 The collection, started by Giovanni Schiaparelli and enriched by subsequent directors, is displayed in the entrance hall of the Observatory.
 The present layout of the gallery is the result of an effort aimed at the preservation and promotion of the items on display, which have been restored and catalogued as part of a project started by the Institute for General and Applied Physics of the University of Milan.
 The Observatory's nucleus of astronomical instruments has been enriched with miscellaneous scientific instruments that are part of the historical collection of the University of Milan.
-These include telescopes, microscopes, pneumatic and electrostatic devices, instruments for cartographic surveys of the 18th-19th century.
+These include telescopes, microscopes, pneumatic and electrostatic devices, and instruments used for the cartographic surveys of the 18th and 19th centuries.

 The dome with the 8-inch refracting telescope which Schiaparelli had installed in 1875 is also part of the Museum.
 Schiaparelli used this telescope for his astronomical researches of binary stellar systems, comets, asteroids and planets of the Solar System, and particularly Mars.
 In 1999 the telescope and the dome were fully restored to be operational, and are open to the public.